Red Book

 Demonstration Projects Update

 BOND tests a $1 reduction in Disability Insurance benefits for every $2 in earnings over substantial gainful activity (SGA) levels in combination with benefits counseling, with the goal of helping beneficiaries with disabilities return-to-work.
 The demonstration allows beneficiaries to face a gradual reduction in their benefits, eliminating the abrupt loss of cash benefits under current rules.
 BOND services to participants began in 2011.
-A final report was completed in 2018; and is now available at https://www.ssa.gov/disabilityresearch/offsetnational.htm.
-Beneficiaries in the BOND treatment groups who completed nine Trial Work Period (TWP) months on or before September 30, 2017 are eligible for a five-year BOND Participation Period starting the month after they completed their ninth TWP month.
-All BOND participation ends September 30, 2022.
+A final report was completed in 2018; and is now available at https://www.ssa.gov/disabilityresearch/offsetpilot.htm.
+Beneficiaries in the BOND treatment groups who completed nine Trial Work Period (TWP) months on or before September 30, 2017, are eligible for a 5-year BOND Participation Period starting the month after they completed their 9th TWP month.
+All BOND participation ended September 30, 2022.

-The PWEID is a five-year joint undertaking of Social Security and the Department of Health and Human Service’s Administration for Children and Families (ACF).
-The project seeks to evaluate early intervention programs and employment support models designed to produce favorable economic outcomes among low-income individuals who have little to no work experience and ties to broader public assistance programs (e.g., Temporary Assistance to Needy Families and SSI).
-Social Security’s primary interests include evaluations of programs that support individuals with current or foreseeable disabilities who are at risk of applying for SSI as well as persons facing opioid and other substance abuse issues.
-As part of this arrangement, Social Security will begin supporting the evaluations and/or service provisions of select programs associated with two existing ACF projects, Building Evidence on Employment Strategies for Low-Income Families and the Next Generation of Enhanced Employment Strategies beginning in 2019 through 2023.
+The PWEIPD is a 5-year joint undertaking of Social Security and the Department of Health and Human Service’s Administration for Children and Families (ACF).
+The project seeks to evaluate early intervention programs and employment support models designed to produce favorable economic outcomes among low-income individuals who have little to no work experience and ties to broader public assistance programs (e.g., Temporary Assistance to Needy Families and SNAP).
+Social Security’s primary interests include evaluations of programs that support individuals with current or foreseeable disabilities who may apply for SSI as well as people facing opioid and other substance abuse issues.
+As part of this arrangement, we will begin supporting the evaluations and service provisions of select programs associated with 2 existing ACF projects, Building Evidence on Employment Strategies for Low-Income Families and the Next Generation of Enhanced Employment Strategies beginning in 2019 through 2023.

-To keep up with the latest developments and get information about local contacts, visit our internet website: www.socialsecurity.gov/disabilityresearch.
+To keep up with the latest developments and get information about local contacts, visit www.ssa.gov/disabilityresearch.
 This site provides information on major activities such as our demonstration projects work incentive policies, and other relevant resources.
 You can also sign up to get e-mail notices when we post updates.